fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 - execute custom scripts for various purposes
 - etc.

-With MDT, we'll be doing "**Lite Touch**" deployment, which means there's a bit of human intervention.
+With MDT, we'll be doing "**Lite Touch**" deployment, which implies a bit of human intervention.
+For a **zero-touch** deployment approach, we should use SCCM (now known as "Microsoft Configuration Manager").

+Once we have deployed our MDT server, we'll use the "**Deployment Workbench**" console to manage applications, images, drivers...

+### Prerequisites

+To deploy our MDT server, we need to make sure we already have:
+- a WDS server
+- a DHCP server configured to handle PXE boot for both BIOS and UEFI clients
+- an AD domain controller (optional)
+- client machines ready to receive Windows images

 ---
 **sources**: